Marvel’s Avengers: A Repetitive, Mindless Destiny Clone – Review

 As you play through the monotonous gameplay, you are hit with an array of customisation options for each avenger: skill trees, powered gear, cosmetic items and battle passes.
 The level of freedom is enormous and with the game boasting microtransactions, there is no limit to this.
 Each time you level up you are awarded a point for the skill tree split between 3 categories: Primary, Specialty, and Mastery.
 Each character can be completely customised to your play style as some parts of the skill tree force you to make a choice between 3 options.
 These include deciding between an increase in critical attack damage or a rise in the critical hit percentage.
 This unique customisation is the peak of Marvel’s Avengers and statistically, no two avengers would be the same.

 Avengers is all downhill from here.
-The gear loadout is a complete copy from Destiny and it is almost pointless early game to get excited over rare items as they will become irrelevant as you level up.
+The gear loadout is a complete copy from Destiny, and it is almost pointless early game to get excited over rare items as they will become irrelevant as you level up.
 Cosmetic items also feel locked behind the walls of microtransactions.
-After the completion of the campaign, I still was nowhere near able to afford any cosmetic clothing options for any of the Avengers.
+After completing the campaign, I still was nowhere near able to afford any cosmetic clothing options for any of the Avengers.
 This feels unnecessary considering you already have to pay for the game in the first place.
 The battle pass system does offer some free cosmetic options but nothing compared to the store.

 “Melee combat is undermined by mediocre ranged gameplay.”